 Director and Teacher

-Katie is Director qualified for a large childcare center and holds a Level IV Early Childhood Education Credential from the Colorado Department of Human Services and the Colorado Department of Education.
+Katie is Director qualified for a large childcare center and holds an Early Childhood Education Credential from the Colorado Department of Human Services and the Colorado Department of Education.
 She holds a Bachelor’s degree from Wheaton College.

 Sharon Prairie